Plagiarism and Similarity Index Policy

 15–20% Minor revision required before peer review

-20–25% Major revision required
+20–25% Major revision required; resubmission needed

-resubmission needed > 25% Manuscript rejected due to excessive similarity
+> 25% Manuscript rejected due to excessive similarity

-5. Nature of Similarity:
+5. Nature of Similarity

-Location of similarity (methods, introduction, results, discussion).
+• Location of similarity (e.g., methods, introduction, results, discussion)

-Presence of proper citation and quotation.
+• Presence of proper citations and quotations

-Self-plagiarism or redundant publication.
+• Self-plagiarism or redundant publication

 6. Self-Plagiarism